Best Lightweight Hiking Boots of 2026

 Based on our research, most people looking for a lightweight hiking boot want something with a waterproof membrane.
 Even if you live in a dry part of the world, it is beneficial to have a waterproof boot so that a chance rainstorm doesn’t ruin your hike...or your hiking shoes!
 All of our top picks have a waterproof option.

 We also understand that some outdoors people do not like waterproof hiking shoes or don’t want to pay extra for waterproofing.
 For that reason, we note when our top shoe models are also available in non-waterproof options.
 Consider a waterproof hiking shoe if you'd like something lighter but still want waterproof footwear.
-All our picks in our Best Hiking Shoe story are available with waterproofing.
+All our picks are available with waterproofing.

 All boots we selected are low to mid in height.
 We looked for boots that balance ankle support and ease of movement.